Frequently Asked Questions

 From September schools will be offering all children in Reception, Year 1 and Year 2 a free school meal.
 The Government are introducing Infant Free School Meals following an independent review of school food which found that where all children had been given a free school meal they were months ahead of their peers in their school work.

-The current menu will be available from 1st September 2014
+A revised menu will be available from 5th January 2015.

 Currently the Universal Infant Free School Meals capital grant should cover the cost of the additional equipment and furniture.